yipyip/Pygame-Examples/README.rst

 Pygame Examples
 ===============

 Some conceptional examples with Pygame, from easy to not so easy.

 Installation
 ------------

 Dependencies:

-* Python2.6+ (tested with Python 2.6, should work with Python 2.7 too)
+* Python3.3+
 * Pygame

 Download and unpack this Repository.
 Enter ::

-    python <filename>
+    python3.3 <filename>

 at the top level directory.